jschrier/blog/_posts/2025-02-13-Norton-White-Tile-Method.md

 # Procedure

-0. If preparing your own paint:
+0. If preparing your own paint: Combine 3 parts water, 1 part Elmer's glue, 1 part TiO2 powder in a glass jar.
+Seal the jar and shake well to mix.

 1. Clean the surface of the tile with 90% isopropyl alcohol

 2a.
 Apply two thin coats of TiO2-based paint.
 If spray painting, keep the recommended distance and rotate the tile between passes.
 If brushing, ideally you want to use a brush as wide as your tile (to minimize overlaps, brush NS+EW and then make a second pass.).
 Let the paint dry.
-(15-20 minutes for Elmer's glue based approach)
+(5-10 minutes for spray paint, 15-20 minutes for Elmer's glue based approach)

 3. Laser engrave a [test pattern](https://www.thingiverse.com/thing:2530600)